Stay up to date

 Frameworks are a consistent set of best practices and guidelines for implementing security architecture at different business levels.
 There are several international framework standards, each directed at meeting various needs.
 Also, some companies devise unique frameworks.
 What is crucial is that you choose a framework that best solves your company’s security problems.

 Here are some common security frameworks;

 SABAS stands for Sherwood Applied Business Security Architecture.
 It’s a framework for developing risk focussed cyber security architecture.
-This is a policy driven framework that involves answering the main questions of security and information assurance: who, what, when and why.
+This policy-driven framework involves answering the main questions of security and information assurance: who, what, when, and why.

-It ensures security is embedded within the IT architecture or IT management processes of an enterprise but does not include technical implementations.
+It ensures security is embedded within an enterprise’s IT architecture or IT management processes but does not include technical implementations.